Virtual Private Gateway

 Additional Properties

-These IP addresses are only for the underlying network infrastructure, and are separate from the external IP address where traffic from your Air devices will originate.
+The VPG IP address range corresponds only to the underlying network infrastructure and is separate from the Device Subnet as well as the external IP address where traffic from your devices will originate.

-In most cases, these IP addresses are not needed for VPG usage.
-However, when configuring Soracom Gate, you will need to refer to these IP addresses in order to perform Gate Peer configuration so that traffic from your private network can be correctly routed to the VPG.
+In most cases, the VPG IP address range is not required for most VPG functionality.
+However, when configuring Soracom Gate Remote Access for Type-F and Type-G VPGs, you will need to refer to this IP address range in order to perform Gate Peer configuration so that traffic from your private network can be correctly routed to the VPG.

 Additional Gateways

-In addition to a fully-customizable VPG, Soracom provides additional gateways called Private Garden and Public Gate, which enables common networking functionality not possible with the default shared platform gateway.
-As these additional gateways are also shared among all Soracom users, there are certain limitations and precautions, however they allow certain use cases without the need of creating and configuring a dedicated VPG.
+In addition to a fully customizable VPG, Soracom provides additional gateways called Private Garden and Public Gate, which enable common networking functionality not possible with the default shared platform gateway.
+As these additional gateways are also shared among all Soracom users, there are certain limitations and precautions, however, they allow certain use cases without the need to create and configure a dedicated VPG.

 Private Garden

-The Private Garden provides similar network connectivity as the default shared gateway, but with Internet-bound traffic blocked.
-Air SIM devices that are configured to use the Private Garden gateway are still able to access Soracom services, such as Beam, Funnel, Funk, and Harvest.
+The Private Garden provides similar network connectivity as the default shared gateway but with Internet-bound traffic blocked.
+IoT SIM devices that are configured to use the Private Garden gateway are still able to access Soracom services, such as Beam, Funnel, Funk, and Harvest.

 When your application utilizes Beam, Funnel, Funk, or Harvest to send or capture data, Private Garden provides an additional layer of security, ensuring that in the event a device is exploited, any attempts to communicate with external servers over the Internet will be blocked.

-Although the Private Garden must be selected for use, it is similar to the default shared gateway in that connectivity is shared among all Air SIMs that are attached to the Private Garden, including Air SIMs from other Operators.
+Although the Private Garden must be selected for use, it is similar to the default shared gateway in that connectivity is shared among all IoT SIMs that are attached to the Private Garden, including IoT SIMs from other Operators.
 Similarly, remote access and device-to-device access is blocked, and connecting to other private networks is not supported.

 For additional information, refer to the Private Garden documentation.